sanikamal/gan-diffusion-atoz/README.md

 In this project, you'll learn about StyleGAN, a state-of-the-art GAN architecture that can generate high-quality images with fine-grained control over the style and appearance.
 You'll build a StyleGAN that generates images of landscapes and experiment with different styles and settings.

-### Diffusion Projects
+### Diffusion

-**Project 5: Basic Diffusion Model**
+* **Introduction to 🤗 Diffusers**(notebooks/introduction_to_diffusers.ipynb)

-In this project, you'll learn the fundamentals of diffusion models and build a basic diffusion model to generate images.
-You'll explore the diffusion process and its impact on the quality of generated images.
+In this notebook, a diffusion model is trained to generate images of cute butterflies 🦋.
+This process will cover the core components of the 🤗 Diffusers library, laying a solid foundation for more advanced applications.[]()

 **Project 6: Diffusion with Conditioning**